 Imagine attending a community event and watching someone collapse.
 Would you know how to spring into action?
 With Sudden Cardiac Arrest, every moment counts.
-Project ADAM helps schools, sporting programs, and community sites become heart safe, connecting you with the resources needed to repond during those first ciritcal minutes after a Sudden Cardiac Arrest.
+Project ADAM helps schools, sporting programs, and community sites become Heart Safe, connecting you with the resources needed to respond during those first critical minutes after a Sudden Cardiac Arrest.

-Project ADAM has saved lives, and can do so in your commuinity as well.
+Project ADAM has saved lives, and can do so in your community as well.

 Prepare.